K-PaaS/cp-guide-eng/install-guide/edge/cp-edge-sample-guide.md

 <br>

-- Check the device information on the **Master Node** check the temperature information being collected.
+Check the Device's information in the Control Plane node to see the temperature information being collected.
 ```
-$ kubectl get device temperature -oyaml -w
+$ kubectl get device temperature -oyaml -w -n kubeedge
 ```
 ```
 ...